TayloredTechnology/yugen/docs/architecture/routing.md

 ### MicroService is a Collection of Functions

-Architecturally **Armar** follows the Microservice -> Functions -> NanoServices approach so everything in the base roots directory should be a function and each function should have a set of microservices that enable it to work.
+Architecturally **Yūgen** follows the Microservice -> Functions -> NanoServices approach so everything in the base roots directory should be a function and each function should have a set of microservices that enable it to work.